The Royal Society of Queensland Research Fund

 Inaugural Call for Applications

 The first call for applications was launched by Emeritus Prof. Trevor Clifford OAM, Honorary Life Member, the Royal Society of Queensland on 5 June 2018 at the Global Change Institute, University of Queensland in the presence of Miss Shirley Hopkins, Treasurer, Central Queensland Koala Volunteers.
-The public announcement that summarises the guidelines is now available.
-Applications close 31 July 2018.

 Initiated by the Central Queensland Koala Volunteers, who wished to perpetuate their work on a wider canvas, the Society has established a trust fund to support research into the natural sciences.
 Donations to the fund are tax deductible (within standard ATO guidelines).